SPIN-web/SPIN2026/_pages/artifacts.md

 ### VM

-We recommend authors prepare the artifact based on the [TACAS 23 Artifact Evaluation VM](https://doi.org/10.5281/zenodo.7113223).
+We recommend authors prepare the artifact based on the [TACAS 26 Artifact Evaluation VM](https://doi.org/10.5281/zenodo.17171929).
-The VM is based on an Ubuntu 22.04 LTS image with the following additional packages: `build-essential`, `cmake`, `clang`, `mono-complete`, `openjdk-8-jdk`, `python3.10`, `pip3`, `ruby`, and a 32-bit `libc`.
+The VM is based on an Ubuntu 25.04 LTS image with the following additional packages:
+`build-essential`, `git`, `curl`, `cmake`, `clang`, `mono-complete`, `default-jdk`, `python3-full`, `python3-pip`, and `ruby`.
 VirtualBox guest additions are installed on the VM; it is therefore possible to connect a shared folder from the host computer.

-The instructions must include all necessary steps for the installation and setup on the "clean" TACAS-23 VM (**Do not submit the modified VM!**).
+The instructions must include all necessary steps for the installation and setup on the "clean" VM (**Do not submit the modified VM!**).
 In the best case, the authors would provide a script to perform all or almost all steps for the setup of their tool in the VM automatically.
 In particular, authors should not rely on instructions provided by external tools.